Nancy A. Levonian, PhD

 My husband Mark and I are the parents of two boys.
-David, 29, graduated with the class of 2014 at MIT in physics and electrical engineering, and is currently in the PhD program in physics at Harvard working on building the quantum internet!
-Matt, 24, works for a mobile game design studio after graduating in 2018 from the University of Southern California, School of Cinematic Arts with degrees in Interactive Media and Computer Science.
+David, 30, graduated with the class of 2014 at MIT in physics and electrical engineering, and is currently in the PhD program in physics at Harvard working on building the quantum internet!
+Matt, 24, works for a mobile game design studio after graduating in 2018 from the School of Cinematic Arts at the University of Southern California with degrees in Interactive Media and Computer Science.
 As a mother, I know what parents are experiencing.

 My ideas about mentoring come from a cross-fertilization of promoting teamwork as a scientist and as a rugby coach, my experiences parenting, my training as a college counselor, my experiences counseling students, and extensive research and study.

 Background in Science:

 I am trained as a scientist, with a S.B. from MIT and a Ph.D. in Earth Science (geophysics) from the University of California, Santa Cruz in 1987.
 On the Research Staff at Columbia University and Stanford from 1987-1993, I served as chief scientist on the RV Moana Wave and HMS Charles Darwin mapping the Caribbean seafloor.
 I published under my maiden name, Nancy Breen.

 Background in Sports:

 In college I began a long career playing and coaching rugby, the ultimate team sport.
 I coached MIT women’s rugby, UCSC, Stanford University, the Northern California women’s all-star side, and Berkeley during the years 1979-1993.
 I played for the US Women’s National team in 1989.

 I am a professional member of Independent Educational Consultants Association (IECA)